ai/autoprefixer-rails/README.md

 ```

 Autoprefixer will take database with current browser statistics
-and properties support and adds only actual prefixes by Assets Pipeline:
+and properties support and add only actual prefixes by Assets Pipeline:

 ```css
 a {